Teuton-Roy/React-Basics/README.md

 # How to create own componets and attach with App.js?
     1. Create a folder called components.
-    2. Create a file called (whatever you wnat,   Like, video.js).
+    2. Create a file called (whatever you want,Like, video.js).
     3. Create a function called Video.
     4. Export the function video.
     5. Import the function video in App.js.